metabolize/palletjack/README.md

 As the project evolve and matures, new files are added, and it's important to correctly classify them – for inclusion or exclusion.

-This program does three things:
+This program does four things:

 - Interpret a tree, manifest file of glob patterns, and a gitignore file into a list of included files.